 Once the pump was tested and we knew it worked, we put it inside our fountain.

-Our pump is electric (we get too much shade in our backyard to have a solar pump), so we have a cord that runs out the back to a box in the rocks below.
+Since our pump is electric (we get too much shade in our backyard to have a solar pump), we have a cord that runs out the back to a box in the rocks below.
 The box holds the connection for the pump to the electrical line.
 From that box we have an electrical line (which we ran last year) that runs underneath our rock patio to an outdoor electrical outlet.
 The outlet has a timer on it so we can have the fountain come on just during the daytime.

+p.s.
+Don’t forget to winterize the water fountain!
 Winterize the fountain by taking the water out of it as well as the pump.
 Put a weatherproof fountain cover over the top and, when it rains or snows, scoop the water off the fountain cover every so often.